 This information helps Summit Learning understand how the Summit Learning Program is meeting the needs of students nationwide.
 It also enables the school to understand student progress in order to better tailor classroom instruction.
 Additionally, we believe students should have visibility in order to track their progress towards their personal goals.

 - Additional data element used, stored or collected by our application includes:

 - Teacher curricula and notes and feedback to or about students

-- Teacher and parent answers to surveys about the Services or curricula; and feedback, suggestions, questions, and ideas submitted to Summit from parents/legal guardians, teachers or school administrators or officials
+- Teacher and parent answers to surveys about the services or curricula; and feedback, suggestions, questions, and ideas submitted to us from parents/guardians/legal guardians, teachers or school administrators or officials

 All of this information is used to deliver a tailored educational experience to all students.

-Feedback from teachers to students provides students and parents with the ability to view a student’s progress, strengths and areas for progress, as well as goals and more.
+Feedback from teachers to students provides students and parents/guardians with the ability to view a student’s progress, strengths and areas for progress, as well as goals and more.

 The purpose of the surveys is to gather teacher and parent feedback on the personalized learning experience.
-These surveys are always optional and no one is required to participate at any time.
-This information is used to prioritize improvements to resources for parents, teachers, students, and the overall program.
+Surveys aren’t a requirement of Summit Learning, instead, schools decide whether to opt-into them.
+This information is used to prioritize improvements to resources and the overall program.